krawaller/algol5/modules/content/material/games/iago/about.md

 {PIC:name=lineage.png,title=Iago's lineage,naked=true}

-In spite of this {GAME} is neither convoluted or derivative, but a remarkably streamlined game with a flair and flavour of its own.
+In spite of this {GAME} is neither convoluted nor derivative, but a remarkably streamlined game with a flair and flavour of its own.